IanHopkinson/defra-lidar-viewer/README.md

 Nominally there are 100 subtiles to a set but some are missing and appear as black squares, some locations have NODATA, these also appear black in the image.

-This assumes you have `numpy` and `matplotlib` libraries installed.
+This assumes you have required libraries installed:

+`pip install -r requirements.txt`

 There are minimal tests which can be run by doing `nosetests`, assuming you have `nosetests` installed